bkkl/bkkl.github.io/README.md

 to enable Amblyopia friendly features in nearly all VR games and apps.
 It's estimated that about 2 to 3 percent of the U.S. population has some degree of amblyopia.

+All information and links on this site should be considered experimental coding examples and not intended for actual therapeutic use.
+Any experimentation should be done under the supervision of medical professionals.
+All  safety and use guidelines for the VR gaming system should be followed.

 https://www.vrlazyeye.com/